wurstmineberg/wurstmineberg.github.io/index.md

 ## Non-HTTP subdomains

 *   creative.wurstmineberg.de — the Creative server
-*   ftb.wurstmineberg.de — the Feed The Beast server
 *   tweets.wurstmineberg.de — also not a website.
 Yet.
 Maybe.
 Dunno.
 *   usc.wurstmineberg.de — the Ultra Softcore server